Index bounded relative symplectic cohomology: Introduction

-An important class of examples fitting into the above theorems comes from simply-connected Lagrangian submanifolds in Calabi-Yau manifolds.
+An important class of examples fitting into the above theorem comes from simply-connected Lagrangian submanifolds in Calabi-Yau manifolds.
 Let $L$ be a simply-connected Lagrangian submanifold in a Calabi-Yau manifold $M$.
 Take $D$ as a Weinstein neighborhood of $L$, which is isomorphic to a disk bundle $D_{r}T^{*}L$ of the cotangent bundle of $L$, with respect to some Riemannian metric $g$ on $L$.
-Note that there is a correspondence between the geodesics of $g$ and the Reeb orbits on the co-sphere bundle of $T^{*}L$.
+There is a correspondence between the geodesics of $g$ and the Reeb orbits on the co-sphere bundle of $T^{*}L$.
 Hence the index bounded condition for the contact form on the co-sphere bundle will be satisfied if the metric $g$ satisfies some relations between the length of closed geodesics and their Morse indices.
 For many simply-connected manifolds, the existence of such a nice Riemannian metric is known.
-(In Section 5 we show it is true when $g$ has a positive Ricci curvature.)
-Then we obtain a spectral sequence starting from $SH(D)$ and converging to $SH_{M}(D)$.
-Note that $SH_{M}(D)$ detects the displaceability of $D$ inside $M$, letting $r\rightarrow 0$ we can detect the displaceability of $L$ itself inside $M$.
-On the other hand, the usual invariant to detect the displaceability of $L$, the self-Lagrangian Floer cohomology $HF(L)$ may not be defined due to possible holomorphic disks on $L$ with Maslov index zero.
-We state one following application.
+(In Section \ref{sec:examples} we show it is true when $g$ has a positive Ricci curvature.)
+Then we obtain a spectral sequence starting from $SH(D; \Lambda_{E})$ and converging to $SH_{M}(D; \Lambda_{E})$.
+Note that $SH_{M}(D; \Lambda)\otimes_{\Lambda_{0}}\Lambda$ detects the displaceability of $D$ inside $M$ (Theorem \ref{t: stable}), and it does not depend on $r$ in the index bounded case (Proposition 1.13 in \cite{TVar}).
+Hence we can let $r\rightarrow 0$ to detect the displaceability of $L$ itself inside $M$.
+On the other hand, usual invariant to detect the displaceability of $L$, the self-Lagrangian Floer cohomology $HF(L)$ may not be defined due to possible holomorphic disks on $L$ with Maslov index zero.
+Moreover, by using the Mayer-Vietoris property, we can also study the complement of Lagrangian submanifolds.
+We present one sample application of Theorem \ref{main}.

-\begin{proposition} Let $M$ be a symplectic Calabi-Yau manifold with dimension greater than four.
-For a Lagrangian sphere $S$ in $M$ and a Weinstein neighborhood $U$ of $S$ induced by the round metric on $S$, we have that \begin{enumerate} \item $U$ is not stably-displaceable in $M$; \item $M-U$ is not stably-displaceable in $M$. \end{enumerate} \end{proposition} \begin{proof} (See a more detailed proof in Subsection 5.1.)
-By using our spectral sequence we can show that $SH_{M}(U)\otimes_{\Lambda_{0}}\Lambda$ is neither zero nor the homology of $M$.
-Hence $(1)$ follows the stable displacement criterion and $(2)$ follows the same criterion and the Mayer-Vietoris property of the relative symplectic cohomology. \end{proof}
+\begin{proposition} Let $(M, \omega)$ be a symplectic Calabi-Yau manifold with dimension greater than four and $\omega$ represents an integral class in $H^{2}(M)$.
+For a simply-connected Lagrangian $S$ in $M$ and a Weinstein neighborhood $U$ of $S$, we have that $M-U$ is not stably-displaceable in $M$. \end{proposition} \begin{proof} (See a more detailed proof in Proposition \ref{comp}) By using our spectral sequence we can show that $SH^{2n}_{M}(U)\otimes_{\Lambda_{0}}\Lambda= 0$, where $2n$ is the dimension of $M$.
+Hence the result follows from the stable displacement criterion (Theorem \ref{t: stable}) and the Mayer-Vietoris property of the relative symplectic cohomology. \end{proof}